-In the virt editor, you can configure various aspects of the service mocking.
+In the virtual service editor, you can configure various aspects of the service mocking.
 On the Setup page that is active by default, you can create and delete operations and configure responses.
 For each operation, you can define one or multiple responses.
-The virt will return one of these responses.
+The virtual service will return one of these responses.
 To specify which response it will return, you use the Dispatch settings.
 We will work with them on the next step.
 Now, let’s create responses for the

 GET /login operation.

 Let’s create two responses.
 One of them will return successful results, and another will return an error.